hiki-t/encoder_decoder_model/mini_proj/readme.txt

+# make sure you are in right directory
+# which is where all essential data exists

 # install virtual env
 python3 -m venv myenv

 # save requirements.txt file to remote
 pip install -r requirements.txt

-# install jupyterlab
-# pip install jupyterlab

-# install Install IPython and ipykernel
+# install jupyterlab IPython and ipykernel
-pip install ipykernel
+pip install jupyterlab ipykernel

 # Add Your Virtual Environment as a Jupyter Kernel
 python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"